Real Betis: Evolution

 Betis' green-and-white vertically striped shirts are based on those worn by Celtic when an early player was studying in Scotland.

 In its initial years, Sevilla Balompié dressed in blue shirts with white shorts, which represented the infantry at the time.
 From late 1911, the team had adopted the shirts of Celtic, at that time vertical stripes of green and white, that were brought over from Glasgow by Manuel Asensio Ramos, who had studied in Scotland as a child.
-On 28 February 2017, on the 37th Andalusia Day, Real Betis wore Celtic-inspired hoops against Málaga CF.
+On 28 February 2017, on the 37th Andalusia Day, Real Betis wore Celtic-inspired horizontal hoops against Málaga CF.

 When the team became Real Betis Balompié in 1914, various kits were used, including: yellow and black stripes; green T-shirts and a reversion to the blue top and white shorts uniform.
 By the end of the 1920s, Betis was once again sporting green and white stripes, around this time the Assembly of Ronda (1918) saw the Andalusian region formally adopt these colours, not being known how much the two are linked.

 Since then, this remained Betis' shirt, despite several versions (including wider stripes).

 Together with the basic green-and-white shirt, Betis has wore both black and green shorts in addition to white shorts.